Optimal Control in Pandemics

 \section{Abstract}

-During a pandemic, there are conflicting demands arising from public health and economic cost.
+During a pandemic, there are conflicting demands arising from public health and socio-economic cost.
 Lockdowns are a common way of containing infections, but they adversely affect the economy.
-We study the question of how to minimise the economic damage of a lockdown while still containing infections.
+We study the question of how to minimise the socio-economic damage of a lockdown while still containing infections.
 Our analysis is based on the SIR model, which we analyse using a clock set by the virus.
 This use of the ``virus time'' permits a clean mathematical formulation of our problem.
-We optimise the economic cost for a fixed health cost and arrive at a strategy for navigating the pandemic.
-This involves adjusting the level of lockdowns in a controlled manner so as to minimise the economic cost.
+We optimise the socio-economic cost for a fixed health cost and arrive at a strategy for navigating the pandemic.
+This involves adjusting the level of lockdowns in a controlled manner so as to minimise the socio-economic cost.